 Since its inception, BRFC has always been a student-led organization.
-Club leadership is selected by the members of the club on merit of success on and off the field.
-In the Fall of 2019, the club hired its first full time Head Coach, Jake Fautley, and continues to have long time Bowdoin coaches Rick Scala and Gary Devoe working as assistant coaches.
-This team of coaches aims to provide an environment of growth and education focusing on core principles of Teamwork, Respect, Enjoyment , Discipline, and Sportsmanship.
+Club leadership is selected by the members of the club on the merit of success on and off the field.
+In the Fall of 2019, the club hired its first full-time Head Coach, Jake Fautley, and continues to have long-time Bowdoin coaches Rick Scala and Gary Devoe working as assistant coaches.
+This team of coaches aims to provide an environment of growth and education focusing on core principles of Teamwork, Respect, Enjoyment, Discipline, and Sportsmanship.
 Coaches and club leaders collaborate to ensure that all members of the team achieve success beyond the pitch and create a welcoming, diverse, and inclusive environment along with a strong relationship with the Bowdoin community.
-The club is very well supported by the College with its coaching staff, dedicated pitch, full time athletic trainer, access to fitness facilities, and a S&C coach and travel to away games and much more.
+The club is very well supported by the College with its coaching staff, dedicated pitch, full-time athletic trainer, access to fitness facilities,an S&C coach and travel to away games, and much more.

 The Bowdoin Rugby Football Club is also supported by a large and proud alumni base also known as the Bowdoin Alumni Touring Side (BATS).
 Upon graduating from Bowdoin, all its ruggers become members of the BATS.
-The BATS are very active with the current students especially with its recently created BATS Mentorship Program (founded Fall 2019).
-Each senior is paired with a BATS member who looks to guide the senior through networking opportunities, interview practice ,and resume building to help the student enter the real world post College.
-The BATS isn’t all work however, those who are willing take part in the BATS rugby match over homecoming weekend and they regularly go on tours with one another, quite often to rugby events around the country.
+The BATS is very active with the current students, especially with its recently created BATS Mentorship Program (founded in Fall 2019).
+Each senior is paired with a BATS member who looks to guide the senior through networking opportunities, interview practice, and resume building to help the student enter the real world post-College.
+The BATS isn’t all work however, those who are willing to take part in the BATS rugby match over homecoming weekend and they regularly go on tours with one another, quite often to rugby events around the country.

 Tuition and Fees (Total Cost): $71,710 (includes tuition, fees, room and board)